jasonsturges/postgresql-dotnet-core/README.md

 ### Create a user

-Create a user using the `createuser` command from a terminal.
+Create a user using the `createuser` command from a terminal, where `username` is your desired new user name.
 Using the `-P` argument, you will be prompted to setup a password.

     $ createuser username -P

 ### Create a database

-Create your database using the `createdb` command from a terminal.
+Create your database using the `createdb` command from a terminal, where `dbname` is your desired new database name.

     $ createdb dbname